 Just after breakfast, we will leave the hotel at 6:30 AM for the 15-minute drive to Eaglehawk Neck boat ramp.
 Your guide for the day will meet you at the boat ramp for some brief instructions before you depart at 7:00.

-Other species that we might encounter are Salvin’s Albatross; Southern Giant Petrel, Northern Giant Petrel, Black-faced Cormorant, Australasian Gannet, White-bellied Sea Eagle, Silver Gull, Pacific Gull, Great Crested Tern and Parasitic Jaeger.
+Other species that we might encounter are Salvin’s Albatross; Southern Giant Petrel, Northern Giant Petrel, Black-faced Cormorant, Australasian Gannet, White-bellied Sea Eagle, Silver Gull, Pacific Gull, Great Crested Tern, Parasitic Jaeger.

 Please note that pelagic trips can range in price a great deal depending upon participation.
 With a group of six to eight, the pelagic price can range from about 400 to 500 AUD per person (as an example).